Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 A campaign-level analytics case built from real Facebook Ads data, evaluating how paid acquisition translates into revenue and observed customer value across multiple monetization windows.
 The project identifies not only which campaigns generate conversions, but which acquisition sources produce stronger monetization quality, delayed revenue generation, and higher observed value per payment event.

+## Executive Summary

+This project evaluated campaign-level monetization behavior using Facebook Ads data across Day0, Day3, and Day7 reporting windows.

+The analysis revealed several non-obvious patterns:

+- High-value campaigns relied heavily on delayed monetization rather than immediate Day0 performance
+- Revenue generation was unevenly distributed across the portfolio
+- High payment volume did not always translate into stronger customer value
+- Only a very small subset of campaigns demonstrated strong value and monetization characteristics

+The findings suggest that campaign timing and monetization quality may be as important as conversion volume when evaluating acquisition performance.

 ## Key Results

 - 3,155 validated records analyzed